pilpel1/tmuNOT/README.md

 ## English

 ### Description
-A tool for creating interactive HTML presentations from images for a fun and confusing party game!
+An interactive HTML game from images for a fun and confusing party game!
 Each image is displayed on a random background - red or green.

 ### Game Rules
 **A party game for all ages - can be played head-to-head or in teams!**